-You are on the island of Bali eight degrees south of the equator.
-The island is only one of around 17,500 islands making up the great Indonesian Archipelago.
+You are on the island of Bali, eight degrees south of the equator.
+The island is only one of around 18,000 islands making up the great Indonesian Archipelago.

-The area of the island is only 5,632 sq km in total, Day trips around the island are possible but I do not recommend this idea to anyone.
+The area of the island is 5,632 sq km in total.
 The island measures approximately 150kms from east to west and spans 112kms from north to south.

 I recommend at least one tour to any of these four suggestions.
 Ubud 35km northeast, Uluwatu about 20km southwest, Candi Dasa 75km to the east or a tour to the volcano at Kintamani.
 All four would be ideal if it is affordable and if time allows.

-Once you have made the effort, you will be rewarded with seeing lush tropical forests, pristine lakes, fast flowing rivers, deep ravines, picturesque rice terraces and fertile fruit and vegetable growing areas.
-You will also notice beaches to the south consist of white sand and are gray or black volcanic sand in other parts of the island.
+Once you have made the effort and depending on the time of year, you could be rewarded with seeing lush tropical forests, pristine lakes, fast flowing rivers, deep ravines, picturesque rice terraces and fertile fruit and vegetable growing areas.
+You will also notice, beaches to the south consist of white sand and are gray or black volcanic sand in other parts of the island.

 The climate is one very good reason why so many people flock to Bali and especially if it is cold, raining and downright miserable at home.
 Bali’s climate is subject to a monsoon pattern, which means a seasonal reversal of wind direction as summer and winter fluctuate in the north and south hemispheres.